What Is Circumcision?

 Circumcision is a quick procedure.
 It only takes a few minutes.
 It may be done in the hospital or at home a few days or weeks after you are born.
 It is also sometimes done later in life.

-The foreskin is removed, and germ-fighting ointment is put on the wound to prevent infection.
+The foreskin is removed, and petroleum jelly (such as Vaseline) is put on the wound before it's wrapped in gauze.
 Complications are rare but could include:

 Why Are Some Boys Circumcised and Others Not?